 Rio Grande do Sul: Day 5 Today we will be visiting the main lagoon in the national park, taking the Talha Mar Trail.
 Here we can see clearly that this place is mandatory stopover for resting and feeding for a number of migrant species, especially shorebirds.
 We will find both migrants, mostly from the northern hemisphere, and resident species.
 Here we may find hundreds of Coscoroba and Black-necked Swans, Chilean Flamingo, Yellow-billed Pintail, Yellow-billed Teal, American Golden Plover, Collared Plover, Greater and Lesser Yellowlegs, Hudsonian Godwit, White-rumped Sandpiper, Large-billed, Yellow-billed and Snowy-crowned Terns, Brown-hooded Gull, Black Skimmer.

 We will be also leaving the track in search of some difficult target birds such as the skulking little Bay-capped Wren-Spinetail, Hudson’s Canastero and the fascinating South American Painted-Snipe.
 We will also take a look at the beaches, which are usually full of birds such as American Oystercatcher, Sanderling and Sandwich, Common and Royal Terns.

 Provided there is time we will finish our day covering some reedbeds and Restinga habitat where we can look for Spotted Rail, the brilliant Gilded Hummingbird, Masked Gnatcatcher and the huge Great Horned Owl.

-Ultimate Southeast Brazil, Part II: Day 13 After some final birding in the morning at Lagoa do Peixe, we will drive to Porto Alegre airport, where the São Paulo to Rio Grande section of our tour ends this afternoon.
+Rio Grande do Sul: Day 6 After some final birding in the morning at Lagoa do Peixe, we will drive to Porto Alegre airport, where our tour ends this afternoon.